 Well, we watched Berlin Alexanderplatz.

 I found everyone’s responses last week to be, to varying extents, trying to come to terms with the violence Franz displays against Mieze.
 The violence and initial recuperation took place at the very end of our screening.
 Even if indeed some of the bloggers may have been “tip-toeing” around it, everyone (including commenters) seemed to be trying to situate the crisis in terms of Franz’s character.
 Was it jealousy that provoked his outburst?
-Does Franz have enough of a subject position to really comprehend “jealousy” and act accordingly?
-Is Franz’s brutality derived from an abandonment c...
+Does Franz have ...
 More

 [Who isn't at least a little in love with the sweet creature Mieze?
 I have so many feelings of excitement & anxious anticipation for tonight's Berlin Alexanderplatz finale!
 Here to give us a sweeping recap and analysis of much of what we've seen thus far, is our projectionist Brecht.
 If you haven't been following along to date, you can see ALL our Alexanderplatz posts by clicking the tag Mount-Everest-of-modern-cinema.
 See you tonight!]